AlpacaTravel/mapping-docs/sets/Australian Tourism Data Warehouse/README.md

+[//]: # "Keywords: atdw"

 # Australian Tourism Data Warehouse (ATDW)

 ## Vector Tile Hosting

 Alpaca Travel offers a vector tile hosting service that includes a regularly updated database of ATDW products across Australia.
 This can be used by users with ATDW Distributor agreements direct with ATDW in order to display a map of all the ATDW products available in their region.

 <img alt="ATDW Mapping Data" src="./melbourne.png" width="805" height="599" />